josefmaierfl/GTM/README.md

 For each dataset-keypoint combination, GTMs are available for various inlier ratios ranging from 1% to 100% (1, 2, ..., 10, 12, ..., 20, 25, ..., 100).
 For testing without a specific inlier ratio, data with the maximum possible (depends on the images and keypoint type) number of true feature matches and true negatives (keypoints without a match in the other image) is also available.

 The provided code provides functionalities to read and display the Ground Truth Matches.
 After reading, the information of the GTM-files is stored in the OpenCV format for matches and keypoints (cv::DMatch and cv::KeyPoint).
-Moreover the following information is available for each corresponding image pair:
+Moreover, the following information is available for each corresponding image pair:
 * Left inlier mask (`std::vector<bool>`)
 * Matches (`std::vector <cv::DMatch>`)
 * Left keypoints (`std::vector <cv::KeyPoint>`)